 User interface improvements

-When you install this version the first thing you will notice is that we have made quite a huge change to the user interface.
-No need to worry, you can still configure your user interface across one or more screens just as before.
-The changes are designed to make the program easier to understand for new users and more efficient for experts.
-The interface now works a bit more like how it’s done in Microsoft’s office software.
+When you install the latest version, the first thing you will notice is that we have made a huge change to the user interface.!
+But don’t worry, you can still configure your user interface across one or more screens just as before.
+The changes are designed to make the program easier to understand for new users, and also more efficient for experts.
+The interface now works a bit more like the familiar Microsoft Office software.

 We have changed how the default layouts work.
-The named layouts now have been setup so that their name makes sense. i.e. the add videos layouts by default only have the windows you need to add videos.
-If you reset that layout it will return to these windows while before it returned to the standard layout.
+The named layouts have now been setup so that their names make sense. i.e. the add videos layouts by default only have the windows you need to add videos.
+If you reset that layout, it will return to these windows.
+Before it returned to the standard layout.
 You can still change all of the layouts to your liking and quickly switch between them.

 We added the ability to change the default shortcuts in the program.
 You can access this window from the “Catalog” screen.